Elbsides/www/2025/includes/schedule.md

 **Biography:**

-Jasmin Mair works as a Global Product Security Manager at Leica Microsystems.
-She brings a wealth of experience in application and product security.
-In her previous role as a security consultant at IBM, she helped clients across various industries implement security programs, establish DevSecOps practices, and generally secure the software development lifecycle (SDLC).
-However, her true passion lies in building bridges between interdisciplinary teams and finding new ways to improve collaboration between security, development, and product management.
+Jasmin Mair is the Head of Application Security at E.ON Digital Technology.
+Prior to this, she held the role of Global Product Security Manager at Leica Microsystems and led the Data & Application Security Competency at IBM Security.
+She brings extensive experience in both application and product security.
+Throughout her career, she has collaborated with diverse stakeholders across multiple industries to implement security programs, foster DevSecOps practices, and strengthen the security of the software development lifecycle (SDLC).
+Her true passion lies in connecting interdisciplinary teams and driving more effective collaboration between security, development, and product management.

 - **Talks:**
   - [SBOMs – A Tragicomedy in Three Acts](#sboms--a-tragicomedy-in-three-acts) (13:45)